Related grants:

 Results

 - The total budget awarded to this project through external funding sources totals 2.370.500 euros.
 This only includes projects starting in or after 2020.
-In 2024 we managed to get a new Juan de La Cierva contract for the group, granted to Marina Bianchin.
+In 2025 Marina Bianchin started her contract as Juan de La Cierva.

-- Publication of four works from the QSOFEED project (Bessiere et al. 2024; Holden et al. 2024; Speranza et al. 2024).
-The ultimate goal is to understand the impact of AGN feedback on galaxies.
+- Publication of four works from the QSOFEED project (Audibert et al. 2025; Holden et al. 2025; Ramos Almeida et el 2025; Zanchettin et al. 2025).
+The goal is to understand and quantify the impact of AGN feedback on galaxies.

-- As part of the GATOS collaboration, ten papers have been published, with from one to four members as co-authors.
+- As part of the GATOS collaboration, ten papers have been published, with from one to three members as co-authors.
+The GATOS annual meeting was held at the IAC headquarters in May 2025.